About

 Alice’s work takes an interest in Asian-Canadian experiences similar to her own.
 Her debut Canadian short film, Haru’s New Year (2018), was shown at film festivals worldwide with numerous awards, while her elegiac short film Signal Fire (2019) was hosted at the Varley Art Gallery of Markham during its festival run.
 Her first short documentary, CBC Arts: History in Paper (2020), showcases an artist whose experimental creations demonstrate the human cost of the Japanese internment in Canada, and started an interest in documentary filmmaking that has preoccupied her since.

-Continuing to explore the topic of Japanese-Canadian internment, her feature documentary Landscapes of Home (2024) is currently supported by the National Association of Japanese Canadians and the Canada Council for the Arts with mentorship from the 2020 Hot Docs X Netflix Accelerator Lab and 2022 Breakthrough Development Lab by DOC Institute.
-Aside from documentary filmmaking, Alice is currently developing her first short animation, Pearl (ongoing), which adapts a medieval English poem about child bereavement to a Joseon Korean setting, and is currently supported by the Canada Council for the Arts.
+Continuing to explore the topic of Japanese-Canadian internment, her one-hour length documentary Landscapes of Home (2024) is currently supported by the National Association of Japanese Canadians and the Canada Council for the Arts with mentorship from the 2020 Hot Docs X Netflix Accelerator Lab and 2022 Breakthrough Development Lab by DOC Institute.
+Aside from documentary filmmaking, Alice is currently developing her first short animation, Pearl (2025), which adapts a medieval English poem about child bereavement to a Joseon Korean setting, and is currently supported by the Canada Council for the Arts.